 How do I know if my project is ready for a line edit?

-Your project is ready for a line edit when you have the content edits done, such as ironing out plot points and character arcs, and your primary focus is on making the wording smooth.
+Your project is ready for a line edit when you have the content edits finished, such as ironing out plot points and character arcs, and your primary focus is on making it read smoothly.

-For most beginning writers, this is after a few drafts have been completed.
+For most beginning writers, this is after at least three drafts have been completed, including implementing suggestions from beta readers.

 What does the line editing service give me?